-Previously published poems ok (WITH PROPER CREDIT—AND THE EDITORS ARE VERY GOOD AT SNAKING OUT PREVIOUSLY PUBLISHED POEMS BECAUSE WE READ A LOT OF OTHER JOURNALS!).
+Previously published poems are okay (WITH PROPER CREDIT—AND THE EDITORS ARE VERY GOOD AT SNAKING OUT PREVIOUSLY PUBLISHED POEMS BECAUSE WE READ A LOT OF OTHER JOURNALS!).
+That being said, we do prefer work that has not yet been published.
 Simultaneous submissions okay (with immediate notification if accepted elsewhere).
-Please send 3 short poems in the body of your email (no attachments—if we accept your poem, at that time we may ask you to send as an attachment so we can properly format it), with brief bio (please don't ask the editors to pare down your bio—we don't have time to do that!), to firstname.lastname@example.org.
+Please send 3 short poems in the body of your email (no attachments—if we accept your poem, at that time we may ask you to send as an attachment so we can properly format it), with brief bio (please don't ask the editors to pare down your bio—we don't have time to do that!), to email@example.com.
 A cover letter is always nice, addressed to Cindy Hochman, Editor-in-Chief and Karen Neuberg, Associate Editor.
 PLEASE PROOFREAD YOUR WORK.
 Although we will do everything in our power to ensure that your poems are free of spelling errors and typos, it is really the poet’s job to submit work that has been proofed.
 We are writers—let’s be professional and have respect for the English language.

 WE PREFER TO AVOID SWEAR WORDS.
 While we will on occasion drop the "F" bomb if it's really vital to the poem, we don't much care for it.
 There are so many beautiful words in the English language, so let's use them.
 (That having been said, we are not prudes, and we do like a bit of sensuality as long as it's tasteful).

 Also, we prefer poems that are easy to format—i.e., lines that start at the left margin.
 We do sometimes print poems that have a bit of fancy formatting, but we feel more comfortable with regular lines rather than all over the page.